basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 overcome by introducing hierarchical extensions to Dynamo.
 Also, note that this problem is actively addressed by O(1) DHT systems(e.g., [14]).

-<h1>7.
-Conclusions</h1>
+>This is equally true for Riak.
+As mentioned above, consider running [Basho Bench](/riak/kv/2.1.4/using/performance/benchmarking/) to help discover your optimal setup.
+Nothing will give you better numbers than real experimentation.

-# This paper was an overview of Riak from a Dynamo point-of-view.
-To get a better sense of the
+## 7. Conclusions

-# Riak ecosystem, read our ever-expanding [documentation](http://docs.basho.com).
+>This paper was an overview of Riak from a Dynamo point-of-view.
+To get a better sense of the Riak ecosystem, read our ever-expanding [documentation](http://docs.basho.com).

 This paper described Dynamo, a highly available and scalable data store, used for storing state of a number of core services of Amazon.com’s e-commerce platform.
 Dynamo has provided the desired levels of availability and performance and has been successful in handling server failures, data